Some easy fixes to common problems are shown on this page.

 Inspect the feet periodically on your Ventry Fan and Lentry Lights as the rubber does wear out over time and is integral to unit stability and safety.
 Make sure all three rubber leg ends are in good, working condition and order new ones if any are damaged or cracked.

+Is the problem you are experiencing is not listed on this page, or it is listed and you are still having problems?
 Let us help you with any trouble you have regarding a Ventry Fan or Lentry Light.
 Contact us, the manufacturer: 888-257-8967.

 Hearing of any problems helps us continually improve and make sure every customer is completely satisfied.
 We are often near the phone even outside of normal hours and will do our very best to solve any issues you might have as quickly as possible.
 Don’t suffer in silence!